karthickpgunasekaran/Parse-OCR-pdfs/README.md

 # Parse Opticial character recognition based pdfs

 This project involves identifying tables in OCR pdfs and extracting them.
 The documents used in this project are from 1920-1930's and OCR converted data are not quite accurate same words are often recognized with different words.
 So a lot of approximations have been made and manual preparation of data have been carried out.
+Also, manual supervision is needed at many instances to very and set the thresholds of approximation.
 Extracting tables and merging them from inaccurate OCR data using Fuzzy String search algorithm to best approximate words.

 ### Libraries required: